Hong Kong Tourist Attractions - Best Places to Visit in Hong Kong and Macau - Flamingo Travels

 TOP 10 Things to do in HONG KONG | Travel Guide

-In this video you’ll see top 10 things to see in Hong Kong based on our experience:
+In this video you’ll see the top 10 things to see in Hong Kong, based on our experience:

-If you like our videos give it a big thumbs up and don’t forget to subscribe to our channel.
+If you like our videos give them a big thumbs up and don’t forget to subscribe to our channel.

 Follow us on our social media:

 ⭐ I N S T A G R A M: